Sofiefth/EFES/README.rst

 The authors of EFES plan to offer advanced, follow-up training workshops for students already familiar with EpiDoc, but lacking further technical skills, with a view to empowering them to create and manage all stages of their digital publication, from modelling to indexing to publishing online.

-EFES is a fork of the **Kiln** publication plaform, described below.
+EFES is a fork of the **Kiln** publication platform, described below.

 EFES code repository:
 ----